A cuttlefish inking space.

 Original painting is oil and acrylic on canvas, 41 x 33 cm.

-Originally from Boston, USA, Hannah Payette Peterson has lived in Chile and Spain over the past several years and is now based in Berlin, Germany.
-She is a graduate of Amherst College with majors in biology and Spanish; she now works as a neuroscientist in a research lab and creates paintings in her studio in Berlin.
-Her artwork is very much inspired by her love of science (especially biology and astronomy) and science fiction.
-Her pop-surrealist style, developed with influence from artists such as Rene Magritte and magical realist literature, allows her to mix several ideas and themes into one ...
+Hannah Payette Peterson is originally from Boston, USA, and lived in Chile and Spain before recently moving to Berlin.
+She is a biologist and an artist, and her paintings are very much inspired by her love of science (especially biology and astronomy) and science fiction.
+Her pop-surrealist style, developed with influence from artists such as Rene Magritte and magical realist literature, allows her to mix several ideas and themes into one painting to create dreamlike worlds.

 This is a gallery-quality giclée art print on 100% cotton rag archival paper, printed with archival inks.
 Each art print is listed by sheet size and features a minimum one-inch border.